“Home Cook Heroes” at Gift of Life Donor Program: Personal Chefs Association, Philadelphia Chapter

-Today’s “Home Cook Heroes” as affectionately referred at Gift of Life represented the Philadelphia Chapter of the Personal Chefs Association whose President, Missy Gurmankin, at “More Thyme For You” has been involved in the program since before its inception serving in a volunteer advisory committee capacity, and subsequently then, being the first person to cook a meal for the Family House guest families the day upon its opening.
+Today’s “Home Cook Heroes” affectionately referred at Gift of Life represented the Philadelphia Chapter of the Personal Chefs Association whose President, Missy Gurmankin, at “More Thyme For You” has been involved in the program since before its inception serving as a volunteer advisory committee capacity, and subsequently then, being the first person to cook a meal for the Family House guest families the day upon its opening.
 The infectious enthusiasm of Missy preparing meals at the Family House quickly evolved as one of the special annual community service efforts among the Personal Chefs group including; Lynn Lampe Lindquist of Cook on Call, Michele Bagley of Plate Expectations, Karen Docimo of Karen’s Chef Du Jour, and Emily Scott of The Wildflower Chef.

 Meet Emily and Karen from left to right above, finishing up in the preparation tasks of prepping a huge bowl of brightly colored, assorted, fresh fruits contributed by Wegman’s, along with stacking ingredients into clear plastic glasses creating yogurt parfaits topped with whipped cream.

-While Michele Bagley attends to the sizzling, thick oven cooked bacon strips and accompanying steaming hot sausage, eggs and cheese casseroles.
+While Michele Bagley attends to the sizzling, thick oven-cooked bacon strips and accompanying steaming hot sausage, eggs, and cheese casseroles.

-“Home Cook Heroes” volunteers cooking- up special homemade meals for guest families on any given night or weekend register their services through the Family House mostly a month in advance, and among certain days of the week, even further in advance, thus viewing like a symbolic ‘giving’ list offering testament to a deeply rooted sense of generosity, kindness, caring, in all, noble values bound within the grander sense of community.
+“Home Cook Heroes” volunteers cook- up special homemade meals for guest families on any given night or weekend register their services through the Family House mostly a month in advance, and among certain days of the week, even further in advance, thus viewing like a symbolic ‘giving’ list offering a testament to a deeply rooted sense of generosity, kindness, caring, in all, noble values bound within the grander sense of community.

-From patients and their families awaiting transplants, hopeful, looking toward recoveries while at the Family House, to the “Home Cook Heroes” as the Personal Chefs Association today, offering a special source of sustaining nourishment for others, there within resides the presence of a uniquely shared table, no matter what the journey, each have been called into the Gift of Life.
+From patients and their families awaiting transplants, hopeful, looking toward recoveries while at the Family House, to the “Home Cook Heroes” as the Personal Chefs Association today, offering a special source of sustaining nourishment for others, there within resides the presence of a uniquely shared table, no matter what the journey, each has been called into the Gift of Life.

 To learn more about you and your special group becoming “Home Cook Heroes” and preparing a meal at the Gift of Life Family House click here.